 Students have to complete an interdisciplinary thesis in this research-based programme.
 Equipped with extensive knowledge, strong analytical skills, some language competency, and the experience of an international community, graduates proceed to positions in international organisations, business, and government or to further research and academic careers.
-The M.A.I.S. is a joint Master’s degree of the Diplomatic Academy and the University of Vienna.
+The M.A.I.S. is a joint Master’s degree of the Vienna School of International Studies and the University of Vienna.

-University and college graduates of all disciplines and all nationalities who wish to attain profound knowledge of international relations through a multidiscplinary Master’s programme.
+University and college graduates of all disciplines and all nationalities who wish to attain profound knowledge of international relations through a multidisciplinary Master’s programme.

-In the first MAIS year a study trip to Brussels offers students the opportunity to examine European institutions at first hand.
-During the second MAIS year there is a study trip to the countries of the Western Balkans.
+Study Trips In the first MAIS year a study trip to Brussels offers students the opportunity to examine European institutions at first hand.
+During the second MAIS year, there is a study trip to the countries of the Western Balkans.
 Additional study trips (for example to Ukraine/Poland or Bulgaria) is offered to all programmes.

 In addition, there are excursions to international organizations headquartered in Vienna (UNO, OSCE, OPEC, UNIDO, IAEA, EUMC).

-Over the course of the two MAIS years students must complete language courses in German or French comprising at least 4 ECTS.
-In cooperation with the Language Centre of the University of Vienna and the Confucius Institute at the University of Vienna the DA offers further optional courses in the official languages of the UN: Arabic, Chinese, Russian and Spanish.
+Language Training Over the course of the two MAIS years students must complete language courses in German or French comprising at least 4 ECTS.
+In cooperation with the Language Centre of the University of Vienna and the Confucius Institute at the University of Vienna, the DA offers further optional courses in the official languages of the UN: Arabic, Chinese, Russian and Spanish.

 Applications are assessed by the MAIS Admissions Commission.
 Candidates may also be required to sit a written exam and/or be invited to a personal interview.